djh1997/proj324/log.md

 # 13/02/2018

-looking through the code for the lcd drivers again from (19/11/2017) i think the forked adafruit might be better
+looking through the code for the lcd drivers again from (19/11/2017) I think the forked adafruit might be better

 also make new simpler frame prototype ready for laser cutting

 # 14/2/2018

-had meeting with phil and he seems happy with progress and direction im taking so all good there
+had meeting with Phil and he seems happy with progress and direction I'm taking so all good there

 # 15/02/2018

-got lcd working and even got the lcd to output circls based on x,y,radious,opacity
+got lcd working and even got the lcd to output circles based on x,y,radius,opacity

 got blob detection working 'live'